Any-resolution Training for High-resolution Image Synthesis: Conclusion

 \section{Conclusion}

 We propose an image synthesis approach that can train on images of varied resolution and perform inference at continuous resolutions.
-This lifts the fixed-resolution requirement of prior generative models, which discard important high-resolution details.
+This lifts the fixed-resolution requirement of prior generative models, which discard higher-resolution details.
 To do this, we train a generator jointly on a low-resolution dataset to learn global structure, and on patches from the varied-size dataset to learn details.
 At inference time, we can synthesize an image at any resolution by supplying the appropriate coordinate grid and scale factor to the generator.
-We find that, by using training images at their native resolutions and a single model for continuous-resolution synthesis, our method can efficiently leverage information present in only a handful of high-resolution images to complement a large set of low-resolution images.
-Unlike previous works, this approach enables high-resolution synthesis without requiring a larger generator for training or large dataset of fixed-size, high-resolution images.
+By using training images at their native resolutions and a single model for continuous-resolution synthesis, our method can efficiently leverage information present in only a handful of high-resolution images to complement a large set of low-resolution images.
+This approach enables high-resolution synthesis without a larger generator or large dataset of fixed-size, high-resolution images.